 For the past few years, a significant amount of our revenue has been derived from our subscriptions for small businesses and individuals.
-In 2023 and the first three months of 2024, approximately 62% and 62%, respectively, of our revenue came from subscriptions.
+In 2023 and the first nine months of 2024, approximately 62% and 63%, respectively, of our revenue came from subscriptions.
 Subscriptions have primarily originated from transactional customers who opted to become subscribers.
-For us to maintain or improve our operating results, it is important that we convert transactional customers into subscribers, retain our existing subscribers and that our subscribers renew their subscriptions with us when the existing subscription term expires.
+For us to maintain or improve our operating results, including our revenue growth rate, it is important that we convert transactional customers into subscribers, retain our existing subscribers and that our existing subscribers expand the use of our platform.
 However, subscriptions may be terminated at any time, and the rate at which we retain our subscribers may decline or fluctuate as a result of a number of factors, including subscribers' satisfaction or dissatisfaction with our platform, the effectiveness of our customer support services, the quality and perceived quality of the services provided by our tax professionals and the independent attorneys who participate in our legal plan network, our pricing and the pricing of competing products or services, the lifecycle of our customers' businesses and their evolving needs, and the effects of global economic conditions, regulatory changes and reductions in subscribers' discretionary income and spending levels.
-As a result, we cannot accurately predict subscription renewal rates or the number of existing or new customers that will subscribe to our subscription services, including whether customers will continue to subscribers or our existing subscribers do not expand the use of our platform, our business, results of operations, financial condition and future prospects would be adversely affected.
-If the growth of our subscription business falls below the expectations of the public market, securities analysts or investors, the price of our common stock could also be harmed.
+As a result, we cannot accurately predict subscription renewal rates or the number of existing or new customers that will subscribe to our subscriptions services, including whether customers will continue to subscribe at the same rate as they have historically.
+During the nine months ended September 30, 2024, we experienced a deceleration in our subscription revenue growth rate.
+If our subscription revenue growth rate does not improve or if we are unable to convert our transactional customers to subscribers, retain our existing subscribers or our existing subscribers do not expand the use of our platform, our business, results of operations, financial condition and future prospects would be adver growth rate, falls below the expectations of the public market, securities analysts or investors, the price of our common stock could also be harmed.